robbintt/popup-openvpn/README.md

 Make sure to reference your digital ocean referral code in the guide and at the top of this document.
 Free server money is great.

+0. Make a workflow for adding a new user and client certificate "for a friend"
 1. Add an automatic updates tool.
 2. Move Stouts.openvpn default to 2048 bit certificate.
     - Add variables in `group_vars/Stoutsopenvpn`